IliyaBadri/Discord-self-role/README.md

    Replace `YOUR_CLIENT_ID` with your bot's client ID, and `BOT_PERMISSIONS` with the necessary permissions (Administrator is recommended).

 2. Set up roles that users can assign to themselves.
-Users can use (`/role`) command to assign roles to themselves.
+Users can use (`/role`) and (`remove-role`) commands to assign and remove roles to themselves.

 3. You can also customize anything you want from this open-source discord bot.